jonaspleyer/PhysiCell-SimRunner/README.md

 - [ ] Binomial sampling
 - [ ] Latin-Hypercube sampling
 - [ ] Start/Stop/Continue Parameter Space exploration
+- [ ] Write more tests and switch from flaky get/set tests for Parameter class to more solid ones.

 # Limitations
 * Only xml file configuration possible.
 Program should be written with necessary abstraction.